-I am finishing up a project for the new Cadence Apartments building in the Boise-Eliot Neighborhood of Northeast Portland.
-Four of my images have been incorporated into the building’s structure: three images are hand-painted murals, and one image is a vinyl overlay that will be placed on a window.
-The project will be finished in the next few weeks; construction is expected to be completed in the Fall.
+I am very excited about a project I did for the Cadence Apartments building in the Boise-Eliot Neighborhood of North Portland.
+Four of my images have been incorporated into the building’s structure: three images are hand-painted murals, and one image is a vinyl overlay that is placed on a series of windows.
+I documented almost every step of process to create these murals.
+Check out the time-lapse videos of the projects and see how they came to fruition!
+They are all posted on my blog >

 CASE STUDY: Cadence Apartments Building Murals